OwamiNtuli/OwamiNtuli/README.md

 - 👋 Hi, I’m @OwamiNtuli
-- 👀 I’m interested in music production and programing
+- 👀 I’m interested in music production and programming
 - 🌱 I’m currently learning how to use python
 - 💞️ I’m looking to collaborate on beginner project
 - 📫 How to reach me: wamze.ntuli@gmail.com